 Conclusion

 Our trauma survivors and professional participants identified priorities for RTW and barriers hindering the process, as well as providing recommendations for service improvement.
 The range of priorities raised illustrate the complex nature of traumatic injury, and that rehabilitation needs to be adaptive to overcome individual barriers people face in returning to work.
 Restoring an individual’s self-identity and social connections, whilst helping control pain and fatigue, should be prioritised when planning occupational therapy for those returning to work after traumatic injury.
-This public and professional involvement study can inform future occupational therapy interventions for RTW.
+Although our themes were developed in response to people having returned to work, this public and professional involvement study can inform future occupational therapy interventions for RTW.

 It is clear that occupational therapy is suited to help support trauma survivors, and the findings of this study contributes to the evidence-base for occupational therapy in trauma rehabilitation.
 The study also highlights the value in involving people with lived experience in identifying solutions for people having experienced trauma.
 Further perspectives on rehabilitation are needed from those having experienced different levels of trauma (mild, moderate or major), and those having successfully returned, and those having not returned to work.